NASA-Planetary-Science/sbpy/docs/index.rst

 an overview on the implementation status of all modules and functions.

 ..
 Important:: `sbpy` is functional, but incomplete, and under heavy
                development.
-Expect API changes between v0.1 and v0.2.
-               However, the code's functionality will remain the same.
-               Starting with v0.2, we expect most modules will have a stable API.
+However, starting with the current stable version (v0.2), we expect most modules will have a stable API.

 The development of `sbpy` is expected to conclude with version 1.0